Hair Growth Education

 The Hair Growth Cycle

 Hair does not grow continuously in a uniform way.
 Each follicle cycles through distinct phases: anagen, the active growth phase; catagen, a short transition phase; telogen, the resting phase; and exogen, when shedding occurs.
-These phases help explain why healthy shedding is normal and why certain disruptions can lead to diffuse thinning or stalled regrowth.
+These phases help explain why healthy shedding is normal and why certain disruptions can contribute to diffuse thinning or stalled growth appearance.

 Many hair concerns are, at their core, cycle problems.
-Some conditions shorten anagen, some push more follicles into telogen, and others interfere with the follicle’s ability to re-enter productive growth.
-A clear understanding of this rhythm is essential to understanding hair loss.
+Some conditions shorten anagen, some push more follicles into telogen, and others may affect the follicle’s ability to re-enter productive growth.

 Illustration of the hair growth cycle including anagen, catagen, telogen, and shedding phases